-Changes in the UK political environment following the UK's decision by referendum to exit from the EU may lead to political, legal, tax and economic uncertainty.
+Changes in the UK political environment following the UK's decision referendum to exit from the EU may lead to political, legal, tax and economic uncertainty.
 This could impact general economic conditions in the UK.
-A UK exit could adversely affect the

-Investment Manager's ability to access UK markets or continue to work with UK counterparties and service providers, all of which could result in increased costs to the ICAV and/or the Funds.
+A UK adversely affect could Investment Manager's ability to access UK markets or continue to work with UK counterparties and service providers, all of which could result in increased costs to the ICAV and/or the Funds.